benduong2001/ArcGIS_Project_nyc_traffic/README.md

 The ArcGIS portion is complete: each street segment now has its little carved-out, 500ft-radius subset of New York City!
 But remember, this was done with the OneToOneJoin.
 So later on, we have to rejoin this layer with the gdb_join dataframe.
 But that can easily be done on pandas, outside of ArcGIS.

-## Final EDA graphs and Predictive Modelling results
+## Final EDA graphs and Predictive Model Results from the Machine Learning Portion.

 * Traffic volume across time of day in terms of business days versus weekend.